TNA Sacrifice (2016)

 The 2016 Sacrifice (also known as Impact Wrestling: Sacrifice) was a professional wrestling television special produced by Total Nonstop Action Wrestling (TNA), which took place on March 19, 2016 at the Impact Zone in Orlando, Florida and aired on Pop on April 26, 2016.
 It was the tenth event under the Sacrifice chronology.
 Unlike the previous events, this event was not included on pay-per-view (PPV) and instead, was featured as a special edition of TNA's weekly broadcast of Impact Wrestling on Pop TV.
+It was also the final Sacrifice event promoted under the TNA name until 2024.

 Five matches were contested at the event.
 The main event was a no disqualification match between Ethan Carter III and Mike Bennett, which Bennett won.
 In other prominent matches on the undercard, Bram defeated Eric Young in a falls count anywhere match to win the King of the Mountain Championship and Decay (Crazzy Steve and Abyss) defeated Beer Money, Inc. (Bobby Roode and James Storm) to win the World Tag Team Championship while Drew Galloway retained the World Heavyweight Championship against Tyrus.

 The event notably featured the last matches of longtime TNA veterans Bobby Roode and Eric Young for the promotion who lost their respective titles at the event and also marked the first loss of Ethan Carter III, thus marking the end of his undefeated streak in TNA.